 Due to the fragmentation of the travel retail industry, acquisitions have been an important source of growth.
 We have played a leading role in consolidation of the travel retail industry in the continental United States and Canada.
 In 2014, Dufry acquired Nuance.
 The operations of Nuance in the continental United States and Canada have been included in our financial statements from September 2014.
-Similarly, Dufry acquired World Duty Free Group in 2015, and the operations of World Duty Free Group in the continental United States and Canada have been included in our financial statements from August 2015.
-We acquired 28 stores as part of the acquisition of Nuance and 248 stores as part of the acquisition of World Duty Free Group.
+Similarly, in 2015, Dufry acquired World Duty Free Group and the operations of World Duty Free Group in the continental United States and Canada have been included in our financial statements from August 2015.
+We acquired 28 stores as part of the acquisition of Nuance (eight of which management expected, at the time of the acquisition, to wind-down) and 248 stores as part of the acquisition, to wind-down).
+Acquisition growth represents growth in aggregate monthly net sales attributable to acquired stores that management did not expect, at the time of the applicable acquisition, to wind-down.